aws/aws-parallelcluster/docs/source/getting_started.rst

    :maxdepth: 2

 ###############################
-Getting started with cfncluster
+Getting started with CfnCluster
 ###############################

-cfncluster is a framework that deploys and maintains HPC clusters on AWS.
-It is reasonably agnostic to what the cluster is for and can easily be extended to support different frameworks.
-The CLI is stateless, everything is done using CloudFormation or resources within AWS.
+CfnCluster ("cloud formation cluster") is a framework that deploys and maintains high performance computing clusters on Amazon Web Services (AWS).
+Developed by AWS, CfnCluster facilitates both quick start proof of concepts (POCs) and production deployments.
+CfnCluster supports many different types of clustered applications and can easily be extended to support different frameworks.
+Download CfnCluster today to see how CfnCluster's command line interface leverages AWS CloudFormation templates and other AWS cloud services.

-Installing cfncluster
+Installing CfnCluster
 =====================

-The current working version is cfncluster-0.0.19.
+The current working version is CfnCluster-0.0.20.
 The CLI is written in python and uses BOTO for AWS actions.
 You can install the CLI with the following commands, depending on your OS.

 Linux/OSX
 ---------